 Yes, you can use your own client.
-PrivX will enable connecting to hosts via browser by default, but if you purchase the SSH agent add-on feature, users can connect using native clients on Linux & Mac.
-Support for Windows native clients such as PuTTY is on it’s way.
+PrivX will enable connecting to hosts via browser or native clients on Linux, Mac & Windows.
+Support for MITM is on it’s way.

 PrivX is a zero footprint solution, so there's no need to install any software on target hosts.

 On RDP connections you can restrict which applications each user is able to access on the target Windows host, please see the documentation.
 On SSH connections access is provided to the target host itself, and limiting user rights on the respective target host (by e.g. restricted shells) is your decision and responsibility.

 Sensitive data is split and stored in encrypted format.
 In transit, all database connections, intra micro-service connections and UI connections are encrypted via TLS.

 Generally, SSH trails take a few megabytes per hour.
 For RDP trails, it depends greatly on the circumstances, i.e. your screen resolution and how much data is processed and moved.
 Fullscreen video will take several gigabytes per hour, while light administrative use with little animation on medium screen resolution takes approximately 100 megabytes per hour.